DavidWalshCode/Concurrent-Sorting-Algorithms/README.md

 # Concurrent Sort Algorithms
-Different implementations of concurrent sort algorithms in Go for CS4207 Advanced Programming Concepts &amp; Practices
+Different implementations of concurrent sorting algorithms in Go for CS4207 Advanced Programming Concepts &amp; Practices

 Compare the execution time of these algorithms and display them